cornelRaiu/search-analytics/readme.txt

 == Changelog ==
 = 1.3.6 =
 * Bugfix: Users can not see the statistics page in some cases.
 [Bug report](https://github.com/cornelRaiu/search-analytics/issues/3)
+* Bugfix: Database error on term delete success page
 * Optimization: **Compatibility with WP versions up to 5.8**
 * Optimization: Security improvements and general code optimization
+* Optimization: Remove filters and groups on the term delete success page
 * Others: Add more "Useful Links"
 * Others: Add quick rate tool